Free Poetry Contests 2026

 Two Line Poem

 Write a two line poem with exactly six syllables in each line.
-Keep the language tight and intentional, allowing the short form to carry clear imagery or emotion within the balanced structure.
+Count them carefully and keep the lines tight and clear.

 Deadline: November 24, 2026